michaelw123/gym-scala-client/README.md

 POST /v1/shutdown/

-CartPole has been implemented in Scala using gym-sclala-client.
-Contributions of other gym environment implementation are welcome to utilize this library.
+CartPole has been implemented in Scala using gym-scala-client.
+Contributions of other gym environment implementation are welcome.

+Please cite this project if it is useful to your scala implementation.